 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2022, the maximum annual benefit amount in California is $726 and the minimum annual benefit amount is $247.
-These amounts apply for both heating and cooling assistance.
+As of 2024, the maximum annual benefit amount in California is $1,500 for heating and $990 for cooling; the minimum annual benefit amount is $95 for heating and $268 for cooling.

 Note that the state of California uses average utility costs for each county to determine the maximum and minimum assistance amounts each year.